-His established scholarly work has focused on the production of security and safety and on developments that have transformed the ways in which security governance is authorised and provided.
+Clifford’s work has focused on the production of safety and security, and on developments that have transformed the ways in which security governance (understood as the shaping of the flow of events) has been, and is being, authorised and provided.

 Further information can be found at: